Using Decoupled Features for Photo-realistic Style Transfer: The Nested Normalization (NeN) method for deterministic decoupling of features

 An alternative way to implement the previous method in its relaxed version is the {\em narrow-path} algorithm.
 It consists in setting a path made of a sequence of 1-D curves, each following a single gradient $\nabla f_k$ projected each time onto the orthogonal span of the previous gradients (thus not affecting the previously fixed reference values).
 That projection is equivalent, in this case, to projecting $\nabla f_k$ onto the reference manifold $\RM_{k-1}$, see Algorithm~\ref{alg:nested_normalization_narrow_path}.

 As explained in ~\cite{Arxiv2022}, when Frobenius conditions apply to the gradients of the original features, Algorithm~\ref{alg:nested_normalization_narrow_path} is mathematically equivalent to Algorithm~\ref{alg:nested_normalization_broad_path} in its relaxed version.
 However, the former has properties that make it appealing in some practical circumstances, like not requiring explicit calculation of the decoupling features or their gradients.
 The involved ODEs can be numerically integrated, only requiring the calculation of the original features' gradients.
-The latter are numerically projected each time onto the orthogonal span of the previous gradients and then integrated using efficient algorithms (e.g., Runge-Kutta with adaptive step).
+These are numerically projected each time onto the orthogonal span of the previous gradients and then integrated using efficient algorithms (e.g., Runge-Kutta with adaptive step).
 This provides very desirable flexibility, especially when lacking analytical solutions for the involved ODEs.
-Finally, note that Algorithm~\ref{alg:nested_normalization_narrow_path} can be used even when Frobenius condition does not hold on the output "decoupled" features' gradients, obtaining higher-order "quasi-decoupled" features, that still provide perfect decoupling for images on the reference manifolds, and approximate decoupling outside.
-In this paper we will combine the three explained algorithms (broad-path in its two versions, and narrow-path) to, strictly or approximately, decouple the involved features, as explained in Appendix~\ref{sec:NeN_for_moments_and_VF}.
+Finally, note that Algorithm~\ref{alg:nested_normalization_narrow_path} can be used even when Frobenius condition does not hold on the output "decoupled" features' gradients, obtaining higher-order "quasi-decoupled" features, that still provide perfect decoupling for images within the reference manifolds, and approximate decoupling outside of them.
+In this paper we combine the three explained algorithms (broad-path in its two versions, and narrow-path) to, strictly or approximately, decouple the involved features, as explained in sections 4.3 and 4.4.